andyguz17/ComputerVision_Basics/README.md

 <div style="text-align:center"><img src="Resources/opening.jpg" width = 30% /></div>
 <br>

-The closing is similar to the opening, it works with white noise.
-As you can see the inner white dots in the circle were almos eliminated from the image.
+The closing is similar to the opening, but it works with white noise.
+As you can see, the inner white dots in the circle were almost totally eliminated from the image.

 ```Python
 cv2.waitKey(0)
 cv2.destroyAllWindows()
 ```

-You can modify the parameters of the transformations to make the effect of them strongher or weaker, it will depend on the application you want.
+You can modify the parameters of the transformations to make the effect of them stronger or weaker, it will depend on the application you want.